Toufool/AutoSplit/README.md

 - This value will be set as the threshold for an image if there is no custom threshold set for that image.

+#### Default Delay Time

+- Time in milliseconds that the program waits before hitting the split hotkey for that specific split if there is no custom Delay Time set for that image.

-#### Pause Time
+#### Default Pause Time

-- Time in seconds that the program stops comparison after a split.
+- Time in seconds that the program stops comparison after a split if there is no custom Pause Time set for that image.
 Useful for if you have two of the same split images in a row and want to avoid double-splitting.
 Also useful for reducing CPU usage.

-#### Default Pause Time

-- This value will be set as the Pause Time for an image if there is no custom Pause Time set for that image.

-#### Delay Time

-- Time in milliseconds that the program waits before hitting the split hotkey for that specific split.

 #### Dummy splits when undoing / skipping